-Azure Service Fabric is a Platform as a Service (PaaS) offering from Azure that is designed to facilitate development, deployment and management of scalable and customizable applications which are targeted for the Microsoft Azure cloud platform alone.
+Azure Service Fabric is a Platform as a Service (PaaS) offering from Azure that is designed to facilitate development, deployment, and management of scalable and customizable applications that are targeted for the Microsoft Azure cloud platform alone.

 Fabric in this context tends to mean a Framework, hence Azure Service Fabric becomes Azure Service Framework.

-Azure Service Fabric can be well understood as a distributed systems platform which aims at ease of use during packaging, deploying and managing scalable and reliable micro-services and containers.
+Azure Service Fabric can be well understood as a distributed systems platform that aims at ease of use during packaging, deploying and managing scalable and reliable microservices and containers.
 Azure Service Fabric allows individuals to build and run always-on, hyper-scale services using the exact same technology that powers Microsoft’s Cloud offerings.

-Azure Service Fabric can be described as a layer that imbibes all the features and understands the binding between micro-services and the infrastructure that stands underlying on which the micro-services run on.
+Azure Service Fabric can be described as a layer that imbibes all the features and understands the binding between micro-services and the infrastructure that stands to underlie on which the micro-services run on.

 Since the micro-services existence is modular in nature, this makes it very possible for the scalability of each of these components of the application separately.
 The whole idea of micro-services is completely different from the orthodox and traditional architecture where modules of the program are independent and hence makes it inevitable to address the whole program as such for any small change.